 Access Better Equipment

-Speaking of those lower monthly payments: spending less on equipment also means you may be able to afford better equipment than you would if you purchased it outright.
-Maybe you could only afford to purchase used equipment, but with a lease, you get the latest technology at a lower price.
+Speaking of those lower monthly payments: lower payments on equipment also means you may be able to afford better equipment than you would if you purchased it outright.
+Maybe you could only afford to purchase used equipment, but with a lease, you get the new equipment with the latest technology at a lower price.

 Spend Less on Equipment Up Front

 Many bank loans and SBA loans require collateral or a down payment to minimize the risk the lender takes on, but with a lease, there is none.
-The equipment is considered the collateral, so if you stopped paying your lease, the lender would take the asset back.
+The equipment is considered the collateral, so if you stopped paying your lease, the lessor could take the asset back.
+You can often lease equipment without a down payment, or with a very small down payment.

 Deduct Rental Payments on Taxes